sarah22-dot/highway/app/views/guides/beautiful-readmes.md

 # How to Make Beautiful Readmes

 Hello!
 This is Anicetus, and I'm writing this guide because I've been seeing a lot of ugly readmes out there.
 This guide assumes you know most of the features of Markdown, but that you haven't learned how to make it look _good_.
+If you're a noob to Markdown, check out [Taran's guide](https://highway.hackclub.com/guides/markdown)!
 For example, an ugly readme might look like this:

 <sub>hehe picking on taran today</sub>